What is ‘skilled’ employment

 Not all jobs qualify for a work visa

-Most migrants to New Zealand will do so after finding ‘skilled’ employment in the country.
-This “offer of skilled employment” is the key requirement for many temporary and residence class visas, including the popular skilled migrant category.
+Most migrants to New Zealand will do so after finding 'skilled' employment in the country.
+This “offer of skilled employment” is the key requirement for many temporary and residence class visas, including the popular Skilled Migrant Category and the Green list residence category.

-Simply put, the job you are being offered in New Zealand must be sufficiently skilled to justify that no New Zealander could fill the position.
+Simply put, the job you are being offered in New Zealand must be sufficiently skilled or in shortage to justify that no New Zealander could fill the position.
 This means that you cannot accept just ‘any’ offer of work in New Zealand.
-The position may not meet certain visa category requirements or may not be acceptable to claim points for skilled employment for an Expression of Interest under the Skilled Migrant category.
+The position may not meet certain visa category requirements.

 This is where engaging the services of a Licensed Adviser can make a real difference.
 Your personal adviser can verify that your job offer meets the requirements in terms of skill level, salary, and alignment with your qualifications and experience.